julianjohannesen/first-mern/README.md

  README.md
 ```

 The directories you’ll work with most are the top level and the src/ directory.
 Get familiar with the structure and files.
-And don’t worry if you’re if this is all new to you.
+And don’t worry if this is all new to you.

 Next, from the command line, run: